 Specific Consent Restrictions

-Use of data is limited to research on sickle cell anemia and related disorders.
+Use of data and/or specimens is limited to research on sickle cell anemia and related disorders.

 Additional Study Information

 The BABY HUG program consisted of three related studies, each of which has associated datasets and bio-specimens.

 - A randomized controlled trial comparing hydroxyurea to placebo in very young children with sickle cell anemia (BABY HUG Randomized Controlled Trial)

 - The first observational follow-up study of children from the randomized controlled trial (BABY HUG Follow-Up Study I).
 All children in Follow-Up Study I were offered the option of taking open-label hydroxyurea, with treatment decisions made by the family and the clinical team caring for the child.

 - The second observational follow-up study of children from BABY HUG Follow-Up Study I. All children in Follow-Up Study II were offered the option of taking open-label hydroxyurea, with treatment decisions made by the family and the clinical team caring for the child.

 The purpose of the Randomized Controlled Trial was to determine if hydroxyurea can safely prevent early end organ damage in very young children with sickle cell anemia.

 The purpose of the BABY HUG Follow-up Study I was to provide structured follow-up of the children enrolled in the BABY HUG Randomized Controlled Trial, in order to characterize the long-term toxicities and unexpected risks (if any) associated with treatment with hydroxyurea at an early age.